SupinfoGameDev/Blinky/README.md

 Blinky
 ======

-A Infinite Runner game made with Unity
+A Infinite Runner game made with Unity from the Lyon team

+Actual contributors :

+- Wassim Dhif